MarkDanilchenko/Django_TestProject4/README.md

 7. To stop the server: ```Ctrl+C```
 8. To completely remove all created docker containers, images and volumes: ```docke-compose down --volumes```.

+*p.s. points № 2 and 3 are not necessary*

 ### Screenshots

 1. Main page